 - A. There are four categories for competitive purposes (alternates are not included in these totals)

-- ii.
-Intermediate 5-30 members
+- I. Intermediate: 5-30 members

-- iii.
-Advanced, All Girl 5-30 members
+- II.
+Advanced, All Girl: 5-30 members

-- iv.
-Advanced, All Gender 5 30 members
+- III.
+Advanced, All Gender: 5-30 members

-- v.
-Game Day -5-30 members
+- IV.
+Game Day: 5-30 members

 - B. Participants may compete with only one school cheerleading team in any given school year, but one school may have one team in each competitive category.
-Teams may compete in one competitive category as well as game day.
+Teams may compete in one competitive category as well as Game Day.

-- C. A school's cheerleading team shall be the same group that cheers for the school during athletic contests throughout the year.
-Cheerleading competitions are designed as an enhancement to the season and it is not intended that cheerleaders separate themselves from supporting the interscholastic athletic program.
+- C. A school's cheerleading team shall be the same group that supports school teams and events throughout the year.

-- A. Each zone may select a maximum of two teams in each category to attend provincials. - B. In the event that all Cheerleading Canada tie-breaking methods have been exhausted at a zone championship, all teams placing with the top two scores will qualify to compete at the provincial championship. - C. In the event that a category has fewer than six teams registered, the ASAA Commissioner in concert with the Alberta Cheerleading Association will review the zone competition scores and will provide a recommendation to the ASAA Executive Director to invite the next highest ranking team(s) until six berths are filled.
-This process will occur for each category. - D. If a category still has fewer than three teams registered, that category will be cancelled for the immediate provincials. - E. In addition to 3.A. above, the host school automatically qualifies to compete in each category that the school is registered in at the provincial championship, allowing for a maximum of three teams (see 3.A) for the allowance for tied teams) from their zone in each classification if the host school does not make the top two in their zone ciaaa.ca championship.
+- A. Each zone may select a maximum of two teams in each category to attend provincials. - B. In the event that all CC and ACA tie-breaking methods have been exhausted at a zone championship, all teams placing with the top two scores will qualify to compete at the provincial championship. - C. In the event that a category has fewer than six teams registered, the ASAA Commissioner in concert with the ACA will review the zone competition scores and will provide a recommendation to the ASAA Executive Director to invite the next highest-ranking team(s) until six berths are filled.
+This process will occur for each category. - D. If a category still has fewer than three teams registered, that category will be cancelled for the immediate provincials. - E. In addition to 3.A. above, the host school automatically qualifies to compete in each category that the school is registered in at the provincial championship, allowing for a maximum of three teams (see 3.A) for the allowance for tied teams) from their zone in each classification if the host school does not make the top two in their zone championship.

-- A. The ASAA cheerleading provincial competition is an equally weighted (50/50) two-day competition.
-One competitive performance is to be held on the Friday and the second on the Saturday. - B. School cheer teams will be judged using the Cheerleading Canada Scholastic Score Sheets. - C. Scoring Process: All penalties given during the competition routine will be deducted from the total score to calculate the team's final scores. - D. Tie Breaking: - i.
-The team with fewer penalties - ii.
-If the teams are still tied, they will be considered tied in the final rankings, awards will be given to all teams with the top three scores. - E. SCORE CHECK: All provincial championships will have a Score Check station in place. - Coaches must be provided with their score sheets (including legalities) before their teams Score Check time commences. - ii.
-Coaches are not allowed to remove their score sheets from the Score Check station or allowed to take pictures of them. - iii.
-Teams have the right to challenge, in writing, the range of Difficulty and Deductions/Safety Violations. - F. All judging decisions are final. - i.
-All inquiries relating to scores from the event should be directed to the Score Check Judge on the day of the event. - ii.
-Direct verbal confrontation of the judges is considered inappropriate.
+- A. The ASAA cheerleading provincial competition is an equally weighted (50/50) two-run competition. - B. School cheer teams will be judged using the CC Scholastic and Game Day Score Sheets. - C. Scoring Process: All deductions given during the competition routine will be subtracted from the total score to calculate the team's final scores. - D. Tie Breaking: - I. The team with fewer deductions. - II.
+If the teams are still tied, they will be considered tied in the final rankings and awards will be given to all teams with the top three scores.

+E. Score Check

+- I. All provincial championships must have a Score Check station in place. - II.
+The rules and policies of CC and ACA shall apply. - F. All judging decisions are final.